 There is nothing better in the world than a dessert filled with both chocolate and peanut butter.
-Some of my favorite treats are made with this amazing combination, like these delicious reese’s bars, buckeye candies and peanut butter brownies.
+Some of my favorite treats are made with this amazing combination, like these delicious reese’s bars, buckeye candies and oreo peanut butter pie.

 I am so excited to share the recipe for these no bake peanut butter bars with you.
 This is a repost from a few years ago and if you haven’t made these yet, add them to your baking list ASAP!